astrowp/docs/deploy.md

 ### 6. Add a custom domain

-Connect your custom domain, or you can continue using the temporary
+Connect your custom domain, or you can continue using the temporary one given to you.

 ![image](https://github.com/astrowp/docs/assets/170225022/8424ccce-4f2d-433b-a34c-bde40d6e4af2)